SonarSource/SonarJS/README.md

 * [Demo project analysis](https://sonarcloud.io/dashboard?id=yui)

 # <a name="support"></a>Have question or feedback?
-### Stack Overflow
-If you have a question on how to use analyser (and the [docs](/docs/DOC.md) don't help you) [ask it](http://stackoverflow.com/questions/ask?tags=sonarjs) on Stack Overflow with `sonarjs` tag.

 ### GitHub issues
 If you want to report a bug, request a feature or provide other kind of feedback, [create a GitHub issue](https://github.com/SonarSource/sonar-javascript/issues/new).

-### SonarQube Google Group
+### SonarQube Community Forum
-To provide feedback or to report a bug for a SonarQube platform send an email to `sonarqube@googlegroups.com`, the [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube).
+You can also use [SonarQube Community Forum](https://community.sonarsource.com/).
 Please do not forget to specify the details of your request, as well as analysers' and SonarQube versions.

 ### Twitter
 We have a [twitter account](https://twitter.com/sonarjs) where you can follow the development of this plugin.